bibhas2/stream-js/README.md

 # Stream.js
 JavaScript Array has filter(), map() etc. methods.
 But they each create a new array.
 This adds unnecessary overhead.
 This stream library attempts to fix that problem.
 It has constant memory complexity.
-Meaning, processing a large stream adds no extra memory overhead.
+Meaning, processing a large array as a stream adds no extra memory overhead.

-The API inspired by Java's Stream support.
+The API is inspired by Java's Stream support.

 Basic example: